JasonFreeberg/runfrompackage-dogfood/README.md

 ## Notes

-- Finding the first document for initial, local development was very difficult
+- Finding the first document for initial, local development was difficult
     - Specifically to use JS development __and__  zip deployment
 - **Add to TSG**:
     - If a Windows user right-clicks their project and "Sends to compressed folder", this will add an extra level of nesting and break the feature.
 This should be called out in the docs or fixed.
-    - Possible bug, If a user...
+    - There is a known bug where if a user...
         1. Deploys a .zip to a function app **without WEBSITE_RUN_FROM_PACKAGE=1**
-        1. Then deletes it
+        1. Then deletes the .zip
-        1. Changes the env variable
+        1. Adds the env variable, `WEBSITE_RUN_FROM_PACKAGE` with a value of `1`
-        1. Re-deploys
+        1. Re-deploys their .zip
         ...
 Then the function app will not recognize the .zip